 The National Association of Social Workers Code of Ethics is the most widely used statement of the profession's expectations for the conduct of social workers.
 The Code provides statements about what social workers should and should not do.
 The code is based on the fundamental values embodied in the profession and serves as a guide for our behavior in the following areas: our conduct as social workers; our responsibilities to clients; our ethical responsibility to employers and employing agencies; our ethical responsibilities to the profession; and our ethical responsibility to society.
-An abridged copy of the Code, as well as the Texas State Code of Conduct, is in the final section of this manual, and the complete Code can be found in the MSSW Student Handbook.
+An abridged copy of the Code, as well as the Texas State Code of Conduct, is in the final section of this manual, and the complete Code can be found in the BSW Handbook for Social Work Pre-Majors and Majors.

-All students are expected to abide by the Code in their practice within the Practicum agency and within the first Practicum seminar.
+All students are expected to abide by the Code in their practice within the Practicum agency and within the First Practicum seminar.
 Discussions during the Practicum seminar and with the Practicum Instructor should help students in the understanding and internalizing of these principles.
 Through active self-examination of values, the values of the profession, the agency's services, and the clients' values, students will achieve a greater understanding of the Code.
+Sections of the Code may be found in Section 6: Guides.